irgengu-ai/streaming-bi-svod/README.md

 python -m notebook
 ```

-### 6. Open the notebooks and run them in numerical order
+### 6. Run the notebooks

-Run the notebooks from the data-exploration stage through the final product and strategic analysis.
+Open the notebooks and run them in numerical order, starting with data exploration and ending with the final strategy analysis.

 ## Author